go-flutter-desktop/plugins/video_player/README.md

 actively working on it.
 **`Don't use it in production`** nasty bugs can occur (mostly memory leak).
+The plugin needs a significant rewrite.
 We are looking for maintainers.
 Pull Requests are most welcome!

 ## Issues